vhnam/simple-rag/README.md

 - Health check endpoints are useful for monitoring and debugging
 - RBAC permissions are auto-discovered from controller decorators - just add `@Permissions()` decorator to new endpoints
 - Use the `/roles` API endpoints to manage roles and permissions dynamically
-- Test different permission levels by creating custom roles through the admin interface
+- Test different permission levels by creating custom roles through the role management interface
+- The role management UI provides a complete interface for managing roles, permissions, and user assignments
+- Admin role is protected from modifications to maintain system integrity
+- All role operations include validation and safeguards to prevent data inconsistency